Program Overview of DukeEngage-Rwanda

 Growing Health is a community-driven initiative, grown from local needs identified by a group of ambitious Rwandans wanting to impact change in their community, who were enabled by international volunteers.
 Potential projects include:

-Students will indicate their top choices among the above projects and rotate after one month of service.
-All projects will take place on hospital grounds: in our office or classroom space, out on the farm, on the wards with beneficiaries, or a combination thereof.
-All efforts will be made to honor students’ first choices; however flexibility will be required and not all preferences can be guaranteed.
-Placements will be made based on prior experience and/or relevant training or coursework.
+All projects will take place on hospital grounds: in our office space, out on the farm, on the wards with beneficiaries, or a combination thereof.
+Flexibility will be required.

 Growing Health is a registered 501(c)3 in North Carolina as well as a registered local Rwandan NGO.
 GH regularly hosts international volunteers and thus has extensive experience with volunteer orientation and management.
 A dedicated team of local staff and long-term local volunteers have a strong daily presence to ensure all program components run smoothly and efficiently.

-Other skills: Duke Campus Farm will offer on-site skills training in the spring semester, hosting students for two intensive training sessions on farming and agriculture techniques relevant to project activities.
+Other skills: Duke Campus Farm will offer on-site skills training in the spring semester, hosting students for an intensive training sessions on farming and agriculture techniques relevant to project activities.
 Those skills that GH identifies as being most desirable (ie. composting, bio-intensive farming techniques, etc) will be emphasized.
-While not required, experience in website construction, data collection, cross-cultural education, permaculture, or fundraising would be beneficial.
+While not required, experience in website construction, data collection, research methods, cross-cultural education, permaculture, or fundraising would be beneficial.

 - Resourcefulness: Working in a low-income context requires a creative approach to problem-solving.